BiblicalStory/synapse/README.md

     }
 }

-NOTE: To simplify metadata creation, a Python script is available to convert structured spreadsheets into the required JSON format.
-Alternatively users may write their own.
+NOTE: python script is available and to be released to assist in creation of JSON databases in the synapse-JSON protocol.

 synapse v.
 1.0.0
 copyright 2025 BiblicalStory Incorporated